mido/mido/docs/index.rst

 Version |version|

-Mido is a library for working with MIDI messages and ports.
-It's designed to be as straight forward and Pythonic as possible:
+Mido is a library for working with MIDI messages and ports:

 .. code-block:: python